NVIDIA/cloud-native-stack/install-guides/AWS_Ubuntu_Server_v5.0.md

 ## Validating the Installation

-GPU Operator validates the stack through the nvidia-device-plugin-validation pod and the nvidia-driver-validation pod.
+GPU Operator validates the  through the nvidia-device-plugin-validation pod and the nvidia-driver-validation pod.
 If both complete successfully (see output from kubectl get pods --all-namespaces | grep -v kube-system), the NVIDIA NVIDIA NVIDIA NVIDIA Cloud Native Core is working as expected.
 There are two ways to validate NVIDIA NVIDIA NVIDIA NVIDIA Cloud Native Core manually:
 1. Validate NVIDIA NVIDIA NVIDIA NVIDIA Cloud Native Core with nvidia-smi and cuda sample
 2. Validate NVIDIA NVIDIA NVIDIA NVIDIA Cloud Native Core with an Application